cyclejs/cyclejs/time/README.md

 ```

 #### `assertEqual(actualStream, expectedStream, comparator = assert.deepEqual)`
 Can be used to assert two streams are equivalent.
-This is useful when combine with `.diagram` for creating tests.
+This is useful when combined with `.diagram` for creating tests.

 ```js
 // passes